Azadi Ke Diwane Museum opens at Red Fort

 In this interactive museum, visitors can also search and read the stories of thousands of martyrs who laid their lives during the Freedom Struggle of India.
 The dictionary compiled by the Indian Council of Historical Research (ICHR) can be accessed at the touch screen tables.

-Research Team:
+Support Team: